westpoint-robotics/usma_mavros/README.md

  - Note some variations to the mavros configuration:
  - Using QGC, the `sys_companion` field is set 921600 so that autopilot is enabled with a higher baud rate to communicate with the computer.
  - In `px4.launch`,
  - The computer is connecting through `ttyUSB0:921600` instead of `ttyACM0:57600`.
-  - Chage the `gcs_url` argument default to `default="udp://:14556@192.168.200.XX:14550"` to match the IP of the ground control station.
+ - Chage the `gcs_url` argument default to `default="udp://:14556@192.168.200.XX:14550"` to match the IP of the ground control station (which may be determined using `ifconfig`, or `ip a`).
  - QGC can connect to the autopilot using the Default UDP link.
  - If using mocap, ensure that the `vision_pose_estimate` plugin is enabled and NOT blacklisted.
 6. Execute mavros
  - `roslaunch usma_mavros px4.launch`
  - Check that there is a heartbeat with the PX4.